anaegel/XBraidForUG4/README.md

 ## Possible extensions:
 Here are some ideas:
-* Provide a functor class for converting BraidVectors to GridFunctions.
+* Provide a functor class for converting BraidVectors to GridFunctions (cf. BraidVectorStruct.h for a draft).
 * Make `GFBraidApp` a `TimeIntegratorSubject`.
-Also replace scriptors by `ITimeIntegratorObserver`.
+Also replace scriptors by `ITimeIntegratorObserver`?
+* Can we use `DebugVectorWritingObject`?
-* Consider an alternative for `Interpolate` calls which does not depend on components.
+* For systems (Navier-Stokes, Biot, ...), we should consider an alternative to `Interpolate` calls which does not depend on components.